TwiN/gatus/README.md

 > tells Gatus to only evaluate one endpoint at a time.

-To ensure that Gatus provides reliable and accurate results (i.e. response time), Gatus only evaluates one endpoint at a time In other words, even if you have multiple endpoints with the exact same interval, they will not execute at the same time.
+To ensure that Gatus provides reliable and accurate results (i.e. response time), Gatus only evaluates one endpoint at a time In other words, even if you have multiple endpoints with the same interval, they will not execute at the same time.

 You can test this yourself by running Gatus with several endpoints configured with a very short, unrealistic interval, such as 1ms.
 You'll notice that the response time does not fluctuate - that is because while endpoints are evaluated on